6 Tips for Easy Metalsmithing: Make Metal Jewelry Without Soldering or Sawing

 3. If you’re using metal stamps to texture small metal pieces or wire, use transparent packing tape to affix the metal to your bench block.
 Then stamp on the metal as usual without risking your fingers to hold the piece in place.
 If you’re using a detailed stamp, you might have to hit a little harder than usual.
 (There’s also a great tutorial in the book for metal stamping with coins!)

 4. Pickle is an acid solution (sodium bisulfate) used to remove oxidation and fire scale from metal.
 You can make an organic pickling solution with 1 cup white vinegar and 1 teaspoon salt, which should be kept hot, just like standard jewelry pickle.

-In addition to these great tips, many others, and the 30 designer project tutorials in Wire + Metal: 30 Easy Metalsmithing Designs, you’ll learn a variety of metalsmithing techniques along the way, including texturing and forming metal, cold connections, annealing, creating patinas on metal, and properly finishing your designs.
-There’s also a great Metal 101 primer about various kinds of metal you might use in your designs and info on how metals are measured and cut with a variety of tools.
+In addition to these great metal jewelry tips, many other handy tips, and the 30 designer project tutorials in Wire + Metal, you’ll learn a variety of metalsmithing techniques along the way.
+Texturing and forming metal, cold connections, annealing, creating patinas on metal, and properly finishing your designs are all available to you.
+There’s also a great Metal 101 primer about various kinds of metal you might use in your metal jewelry designs and info on how metals are measured and cut with a variety of tools.

 Wire + Metal is a must-have resource for anyone ready to learn and add metalworking techniques to their jewelry repertoire–as well as for those of you who enjoy working with metal but already know how, who’ll be inspired by the 30 great projects by Denise, Jane, and other talented jewelry designers.